PowerShell: How To Generate a Random Password (Revised Script)

 8 Upper Case, Lower Case, Numbers, and Symbols

-The first step when someone clicks the Generate box is to determine which must be passed to the function based on the selected checkboxes.
-This process involves eight distinct If statements.
-Each one looks something like this:
+The first step when a user clicks the Generate button is determining which must be passed to the function, based on the selected checkboxes.
+This process involves eight distinct If statements, each of which looks something like this:

 If (($UpperCaseBox.Checked -eq $True) -and ($LowerCaseBox.Checked -eq $True) -and ($NumberBox.Checked -eq $False) -and ($SymbolBox.Checked -eq $False)) {$CharacterCode=2}

-In this example, if the Upper Case Letters and Lower Case Letters checkboxes are selected, but the Numbers and Symbols boxes are not, then the character code is set to 2.
+In this example, if the Upper Case Letters and Lower Case Letters checkboxes are selected but the Numbers and Symbols boxes are not, the character code is set to 2.

-As previously mentioned, the function that generates the password requires both the character code and the password length as input.
-Within the function, I’ve created entirely separate logic for each character code.
-While there are ways to streamline and enhance the code’s efficiency, I opted for simplicity so it would be easier to understand.
+As mentioned earlier, the function that generates the password requires both the character code and the password length as inputs.
+Inside the function, I have used separate logic for each character code.
+While there are more efficient ways to structure the code, I prioritized simplicity for easier understanding.

-At any rate, here is the section that generates the password when the character code has been set to 2 (upper and lowercase letters but no numbers or symbols):
+At any rate, here is the section that generates the password when the character code is set to 2 (upper and lowercase letters, but no numbers or symbols):

 ############## Beginning of Character Code 2 ################